Written by: MediHealth PRO Editorial Team

 Managing the 2-to-1 Transition

-The goal is a single midday nap of two to three hours.
-Begin by gradually pushing the morning nap later by 15 to 30 minutes every few days until it starts around 11:30 AM to 12:00 PM.
-On days when the single nap is short, offer an earlier bedtime to compensate.
-If your toddler wakes early from the nap, quiet time in the crib can encourage additional rest.
+The goal is one midday nap lasting 2 to 3 hours.
+Move the morning nap 15 to 30 minutes later every few days until it starts around 11:30 AM to 12:00 PM.
+If the nap is short, put your toddler to bed 30 to 60 minutes earlier that night.
+If your toddler wakes early from the nap, allow quiet time in the crib to encourage additional rest.

-For a detailed, step-by-step approach, see our full guide: The 2-to-1 Nap Transition at 18 Months: A Science-Backed Guide to Dropping the Second Nap
+For a detailed, step-by-step approach, see our full guide: The 2-to-1 Nap Transition: An 18-Month Guide to Dropping the Second Nap

 The 1-to-0 Nap Transition (3–5 Years)